 - Be aware.
 Does someone: threaten to commit suicide or to hurt you or others?
 Put you down in public?
 Hit you?
 Force you to have sex?
 Follow you?
 Send unwanted gifts? - Trust your feelings.
 If something feels wrong, it probably is.
 If safe to do so, get out of the relationship/situation.
 Get help from a hot line. - Be assertive and speak up.
-Clearly communicate your feelings and desires to your partner. - Stay sober and watch out for dates or anyone else who tries to get you drunk or high. - Talk with your friends and dates about sexual assault and other forms of violence.
+Clearly communicate your feelings and desires to your partner. - Stay sober and watch out for people who try to get you drunk or high. - ❖ Talk with your friends and dates about sexual assault and other forms of violence.